Fcmam5/nightly.js/README.md

      var Nightly = new Nightly();
      ```

-   * Or can customize your parameters (the first parameter is to enable persistence and the second is to customize default settings):
+   * Or can customize your parameters

+     *The first parameter is to enable persistence and the second is to customize default settings*

      ```javascript
      // To disable persistence, set false instead of true